ACCESS-NRI/intake-dataframe-catalog/README.md

-# intake-meta-esm
+# intake-dataframe-catalog

-An intake driver for an intake-esm-like catalog of intake-esm catalogs
+An intake driver for a searchable table of intake catalogs and associated metadata

-Note, this is very much a hacky proof-of-concept at this point
+Note, this is a work-in-progress.
+Don't expect anything to work at this stage